antoinethomaspro/vk-deferred/README.md

 ### Deferred rendering on Vulkan

-Basic renderer that implements the old way of doing deferred shading
+Basic renderer that implements the old way of doing deferred shading.
+We render light volumes on top of a g-buffer and light is accumulated per-light by blending on top of the frame buffer.

 * normal buffer
 ![](screenshots/normals.png)